mikengovn/xoe-ban-tay-v2/README.md

 ## Licenses

 App code in this repository: MIT.
 MediaPipe Hand Landmarker model, runtimes, and sample code: Apache 2.0, © Google.
 Landmark diagram image: © Google, CC BY 4.0.
-The robot character is original vector artwork drawn in canvas, inspired by a user-provided reference image.
+The robot mimic idea is made by Michael Ngo.